| CMGG entry for syllabogram wa

 MHD.2S2.4&5&6&7 (codical)

-· Subvariants (3): o A. Abstract – a rotatable / rectangular glyph consisting of: § Two crescents, touching end-to-end, one pointing “inwards” (towards the main sign) and one pointing “outwards” (away from the main sign). · The crescent pointing inwards has a reinforcement on the inner side (the bay side), often with two struts from the reinforcement to the outer side. o The area bounded by the two struts is optionally darkened, or o The two struts themselves are optionally darkened. · The crescent pointing outwards has a reinforcement on the outer side (also the bay side), but without struts of any sort. o The “bay” of this crescent can be optionally darkened, i.e., the “bay” of the crescent is closed in and cross hatched. resulting in an element which resembles a “death eye”, § Perhaps a further sub-subvariant is where one end of the inwards pointing crescent (the end which is further away from the other crescent) “lifts off” from the main sign, making more of an L-shape (see other MC example above). o B. Representational (centipede-related) – a horizontally rectangular glyph (longer than high) consisting of: § The two fangs of a centipede. § A rest of the head?: a circle with a smaller circle in it, close to or on one edge. o C. Representational (maize-related) – a horizontally rectangular glyph (longer than high) consisting of: § Resembles the reduced variant of NAL: two leaves, one tightly curled, the other “unfurled”. · TOK.p10.pdfp10.r1.c4 is given as wa, but this is a known misprint for wo (or an aberrant reading not accepted by other epigraphers).
-Confirmed by Sergei Vepretskii on 2022-07-13. · Iconographic origin: o Sim: Probably the two fangs and head of a centipede.
-The fangs developed, first, into the L-shape, and then later, into a crescent – while the head became, first, a “death eyeball” (a logical progression, as centipedes were associated with death), and then later, the other crescent. o For the Classic forms, the MHD Catalog has (in the “picture” field of the MHD Catalog) “centipede nose and snout”. o For the Codical forms, MHD has (in the “picture” field of the MHD Catalog) that they derive from maize foliage.
+· Subvariants (3): o A. Abstract – a rotatable / rectangular glyph consisting of: § Two crescents, touching end-to-end, one pointing “inwards” (towards the main sign) and one pointing “outwards” (away from the main sign). · The crescent pointing inwards has a reinforcement on the inner side (the bay side), often with two struts from the reinforcement to the outer side. o The area bounded by the two struts is optionally darkened, or o The two struts themselves are optionally darkened. · The crescent pointing outwards has a reinforcement on the outer side (also the bay side), but without struts of any sort. o The “bay” of this crescent can be optionally darkened, i.e., the “bay” of the crescent is closed in and cross hatched. resulting in an element which resembles a “death eye”, § Perhaps a further sub-subvariant is where one end of the inwards pointing crescent (the end which is further away from the other crescent) “lifts off” from the main sign, making more of an L-shape (see other MC example above). § It seems to me to be highly likely that two elements of the abstract rectangular form (“A”) correspond to the head and fangs of the representational rectangular form (see “B”, below), i.e., “A” is probably just a very stylized version of “B”. o B. Representational (centipede-related) – a horizontally rectangular glyph (longer than high) consisting of: § The two fangs of a centipede. § A rest of the head?: a circle with a smaller circle in it, close to or on one edge. o C. Representational (maize-related) – a horizontally rectangular glyph (longer than high) consisting of: § Resembles the reduced variant of NAL: two leaves, one tightly curled, the other “unfurled”. · TOK.p10.pdfp10.r1.c4 is given as wa, but this is a known misprint for wo (or an aberrant reading not accepted by other epigraphers).
+Confirmed by Sergei Vepretskii on 2022-07-13. · Iconographic origin: o Sim: Probably the fangs and eye of a centipede.
+The fangs developed into the L-shape, while the eye developed into the (bloated) crescent. o For the Classic forms, the MHD Catalog has (in the “picture” field of the MHD Catalog) “centipede nose and snout”. o For the Codical forms, MHD has (in the “picture” field of the MHD Catalog) that they derive from maize foliage.
 [Sim: § Indeed, some of them resemble NAL = “corn”. § Perhaps these NAL-like ones shouldn’t be grouped with the representational and abstract centipede, but I’ll leave them here for the moment, as a matter of convenience.]

 |